 Specifically, what if someone chokes on food provided at the meetup, or slips on something and falls, and an ambulance has to be called?
 Or, what if someone drinks too much and decides to get violent with people or property, and police have to be called?
 Is anyone liable in this situation?
 If so, who?
 The venue?
 Me, personally?
 Does the meetup itself have coverage under the venue’s insurance policy?
 I am sure that the answer to this can vary drastically by jurisdiction and country, but I am wondering if there are any general rules of thumb to follow here, or maybe if I am worrying too much.

-If you are knowledgeable about these kinds of issues, please reach out to me privately or share your experience or expertise in a comment.
+If you are knowledgeable about these kinds of things, please reach out to me privately or share your experience or expertise in a comment.
 It would be great to learn more about this while in-person meetups are on hiatus.

 Engagement with any kind of work, like any good story, will have a beginning, middle, and end.
 Organising a meetup is no different: there will come a time where you will need to step back and divest yourself of organisational involvement in your meetup.